KEINOS/Dockerfile_of_SQLite3/README.md

 ## Usage

-### Pull latest image
+### Pull the latest image

-Docker will pull the latest image when use.
-Though you can pull(download) the latest image manually as below:
+Docker will pull the latest image when it's used.
+Though, you can pull (download) the latest image manually as below:

 ```shellsession
 $ docker pull keinos/sqlite3:latest